|Restrictions:||GSU applicants only|

 Disbursement of funds

-• Upon notification of recipients regarding their awards (via GSU student e-mail), students must complete all acceptance materials as listed in their online application and/or as described through emails.
+• Upon their award notification via GSU student e-mail, students must complete all acceptance materials as listed in their online application and/or as described through emails.
 Students will be given one week from the date of notification to complete these items in order to accept their scholarship funds.
-Failure to return this completed form by the deadline given will result in loss of the scholarship (no exceptions).
+Failure to return this completed form by the deadline will result in loss of the scholarship (no exceptions).

 • After the deadline, a list of recipients will be forwarded to the Office of Student Financial Aid, where the awards will be processed.
 Funds will be deposited directly into the recipient's student account at the time regular financial aid is disbursed for the term abroad (usually the first week of classes for that term).
 Under no circumstance will the funds be disbursed directly to a student's program.